RitaHe666/nodejs-position-app/README.md

 - api/position/getPositionById: check the details of an opening.
 The position id parameter `id` should be passed in request body

-- api/position/apply: apply for the opening
+- api/position/apply: apply for the opening.
+The position id parameter `id` should be passed in request body

 - api/position: add an opening

 - api/position/:id: delete an opening

-- api/position/update: update an opening
+- api/position/update: update an opening.

 - api/position/getAllApplicantIds: return the applicant information, return a list of userIds for the userIds which have applied

-- api/getAll: get a list of all users
+- api/user/getAll: get a list of all users

 - api/user: add a user